 Here are other useful gift ideas

-Day in and day out Moms do for everyone else.
+Day in and day out parents do for everyone else.
 Thank you for thinking about how you can brighten their day.
 Believe me, it will mean so much to them.